kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 - Implementations MUST expose metrics tagged by `{gateway, route, backend, namespace, serviceAccount}` and surface conditions (e.g., `Accepted`, `Programmed`, `Degraded`).
 - Denials and transform failures MUST emit Events.

+## Service Mesh Considerations
+- Often no Gateway resource centralizing the application of the policy or configuration
+- Meshes may often trade off stronger namespace-oriented tenenacy in favor of ease-of-configuration
+- `Backend` MAY be used as a routing target within a mesh (without a Gateway), but such usage is considered implementation-specific at this time and may be broken later.
+    - If implemented this way, it is strongly encouraged that the `Backend`'s configuration only applies to clients in the same namespace as the `Backend` resource to avoid cross-namespace policy conflicts.
+    - Mesh implementations should consider proposing a cluster-wide `Backend` resource OR a `backendSelector` capability on a future `Frontend` resource to ease cross-namespace, cluster-wide usage.

 ## Next Steps